Emerald cosmic nebula with dark matter filaments - the unseen universe

 The Pantheist Perspective

-If the universe itself is the divine, then X-rays, dark matter, quantum fields, undiscovered particles, and unknown forms of energy are already part of the sacred unity even if we don't yet perceive them.
+If the universe itself is the divine, then X-rays, dark matter, quantum fields, and unknown forms of energy are already part of the sacred unity - even if we don't yet perceive them.

 Pantheism treats curiosity as a kind of reverence.
 The more we discover, the more vast the universe becomes, the more obvious its interconnectedness looks, the more awe we experience.